ManojDevelper/Archimedis/src/data/Formulations/fservices.md

         fservicecardid: StabilityStudies
         fservicecardtitle: Stability Studies
         fservicecarddesc: "Stability Studies are essential in determining the expiry of the drug products.
+They help extrapolate how drug products retain their characteristics during transportation and storage before they reach the beneficiary.
+Stable products improve confidence on the formulation and packaging.
 Our R&D team is well versed and equipped with the following types of stability studies:"
         fservicepic: ../assets/Stability-Studies.png
         alt_tag: Pharmaceutical Stability Studies
         fserviceminicards: []